-Next, you should choose the method for determining whether the files that are processed in the channel have a duplicate that’s already in the archive.
-By default, Color Factory will use the Unique Image ID (UID) for this purpose.
+Choose the method for determining whether the files that are processed in the channel have a duplicate that’s already in the archive.
+By default, Color Factory uses the Unique Image ID (UID) for this purpose.
 However, you can choose to use the Image Similarity Index or the file name instead by selecting either of these checkboxes.
 When using the Image similarity index field you can choose the degree of similarity required to match two files.

 Whether you wish to use the check for duplicates for archiving purposes is optional.
-After a duplicate file is found in the index, you could simply use a metadata macro to update the file already in the archive to indicate that the duplicate processed in the channel has e.g. been published, if that is the case.
-(See below for more info.)
+After a duplicate file is found in the index, you can use a metadata macro to update the file already in the archive to indicate that the duplicate processed in the channel has, for example, been published, if that is the case.
+(See below for more information)

 However, if you want to archive the duplicate processed in the channel, you must select Check for duplicates in the archive.
 You now have four options: